Cost of Attendance

 No part of tuition or fees is returned after the 20th class day of the long semester.
 Refunds are calculated on charges assessed, not payments received.

-The following schedule determines the short or mini term refunds for tuition and fees upon withdrawal from the University (Education Code Section 54.006 (b2) Texas School Law Bulletin):
+The following schedule determines the summer, short, or mini term refunds for tuition and fees upon withdrawal from the University (Education Code Section 54.006 (b2) Texas School Law Bulletin):

 |Prior to the first class day||A non-refundable $15.00 matriculation fee will be assessed.|